Noam Chomsky

 He was a standout student at Central High School, where he was enrolled.
 He excelled academically while also taking an active part in extracurricular activities.
 He did not, however, appreciate the rigid approach to instruction used there.

 He enrolled at the University of Pennsylvania in 1945 to pursue his interests in philosophy, logic, and languages.
-Noam developed a keen interest in theoretical linguistics during his time in college thanks to his encounter with the Russian-born linguist Zellig Harris.
+Noam developed a keen interest in theoretical linguistics during college, thanks to his encounter with the Russian-born linguist Zellig Harris.
 Chomsky became interested in philosophy as well under Nelson Goodman's guidance.
 In 1951, Chomsky earned his M.A.

-Noam Chomsky IQ is an essential element contributing to his graduation with a Ph.D. in linguistics from the University of Pennsylvania in 1955 after submitting his doctoral dissertation on transformational analysis there.
+Noam Chomsky's I.Q. is an essential element contributing to his graduation with a Ph.D. in linguistics from the University of Pennsylvania in 1955 after submitting his doctoral dissertation on transformational analysis there.

 Young Noam Chomsky in his working space.